 Expertise and Public Engagement

-I served as a weapons inspector on several ballistic missile inspection teams in Iraq with the UN Special Commission in 1997-98 and have worked as a consultant to the International Atomic Energy Agency and several government departments.
-I served as a Specialist Advisor to the House of Commons' Foreign Affairs Committee for inquiries into 'The Decision to go to War with Iraq,' (2003) and 'Weapons of Mass Destruction,' (2000).
+Bowen served as a weapons inspector on several ballistic missile inspection teams in Iraq with the UN Special Commission (1997-98) and worked as a consultant to the International Atomic Energy Agency on nuclear safeguards issues in the Middle East, North Africa and East Asia (2001-7).
+He served as a Specialist Advisor to the House of Commons' Foreign Affairs Committee for inquiries into 'The Decision to go to War with Iraq,' (2003) and 'Weapons of Mass Destruction,' (2000).
+Bowen has worked extensively with government departments on the provision of security-related education and training, as well as research and advice.

-I have served on the Royal Society’s Advisory Committee on the Scientific Aspects of International Security and the Royal Society’s Working Group on Nuclear Non-Proliferation.
-I am a Trustee of the Verification Research, Training and Information Centre (VERTIC) and a member of the Advisory Board of the Royal United Services Institute (RUSI) Journal.
-I was founding co-editor of the journal Defence Studies (Taylor and Francis).
+Bowen has served on the Royal Society’s Advisory Committee on the Scientific Aspects of International Security and the Royal Society’s Working Group on Nuclear Non-Proliferation.
+He was a Trustee of the Verification Research, Training and Information Centre (VERTIC) and a member of the Advisory Board of the Royal United Services Institute (RUSI) Journal.
+He was founding co-editor of the journal Defence Studies (Taylor and Francis).